-Additionally, the scope of this evaluation is focused on a subset of eight attacks from the SWaT dataset where the initial feature attribution from Stage II correctly identified the ground-truth component.
+Additionally, the scope of this evaluation is focused on a subset of eight attacks from the SWaT dataset where the initial feature attribution from the Stage II anomaly detection pipeline correctly identified the ground-truth component.
 This selection, comprising primarily Single-Stage-Single-Point (SSSP) attacks, allows for a controlled assessment of the downstream explanation generation pipelines by ensuring the quality of their primary input.
 Following this baseline evaluation, a qualitative stress test, designed to address RQ4, is conducted on a more complex Multi-Stage-Single-Point (MSMP) attack scenario.
 This additional analysis is designed to identify potential failure modes of the AXIS framework when faced with complex attacks and imperfect feature attributions.